Pretty-SFOS/opal/README.md

         import Opal.About 1.0

-After the initial setup you can easily add additional modules by adding them to the `CONFIG` variable and then simply extracting QML sources and translations to the respective directories.
+After the initial setup you can easily add additional modules by simply extracting QML sources, docs, and translations to the respective directories.

-See [this page](snippets/opal-use-modules.md) for more information.

 ## Modules